redromnon/HeroicBashLauncher/README.md

 ## Issues and Suggestions

-**Do note that I don't have a Deck, so you may encounter Deck-specific issues.**
+**Do note that I don't have a Deck and this tool wasn't developed with the Steam Deck in mind, thus you may encounter Deck-specific issues.**

 Before submitting an issue :